Microsoft Excel integration

 Alternatively, you can open an existing workbook file or create a new workbook based on the default "Blank workbook" template:

-// Open workbook file from C:\temp\MyWorkbook.xlsx
+// Open workbook file from C:\\temp\\MyWorkbook.xlsx

-const existingWorkbook = await excel.openWorkbook('C:\\temp\\MyWorkbook.xlsx');
+const existingWorkbook = await excel.openWorkbook('C:\\\\temp\\\\MyWorkbook.xlsx');

-// Create a new empty workbook
+// Open a new workbook

-const newWorkbook = await excel.createWorkbook();
+const workbook = await excel.createWorkbook();

 Once you have a workbook object, you can do things like get the name, give it focus, save, or close: